jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (2) The methods of service specified in subsection (1) are the only methods by which a document in legal proceedings may be served on an overseas company in New Zealand.

 ### 390 Service of other documents on overseas companies
-A document, other than a document in any legal proceedings, may be served on an overseas company as follows:
+(1) A document, other than a document in any legal proceedings, may be served on an overseas company as follows:
   (a) by any of the methods set out in paragraph (a) or paragraph (b) or paragraph (c) or paragraph (e) of subsection (1) of section 389; or
   (b) by posting it to the address of the overseas company's principal place of business in New Zealand or delivering it to a box at a document exchange which the overseas company is then using at the time; or
   (c) by sending it by facsimile machine to a telephone number used for the transmission of documents by facsimile at the principal place of business in New Zealand of the overseas company.
+(2) Subsection (1) is subject to section 391(3A) to (3C).

 ### 391 Service of documents on shareholders and creditors
 (1) A notice, statement, report, accounts, or other document to be sent to a shareholder or creditor who is a natural person may be—